 At the University of Vermont Medical Center we want to make sure that cost doesn’t prevent you from getting the care you need.

-The Health Insurance Program (HAP) is here to help eligible low- and middle-income families get prescription medications at no cost, even if you have insurance.
+The Health Program (HAP) is here to help eligible low- and middle-income families get prescription medications at no cost, even if you have insurance.

 IF YOU QUALIFY: